woozzu/ccnoise/README.md

 - Train a multi-layer perceptron (MLP): run `caffe.exe train -solver=train/solver.prototxt`
 - Estimate the noise parameters of a test image using a trained MLP: run `demo_estimation.m`

+Note that the example data is only for demo and may not be enough to reproduce our work.
+To do this, you should take many temporal images (for example, 500, 1000, ...) or download [our dataset](http://snam.ml/research/ccnoise).

 # Citation
 Please cite the following paper in your publications if you use our cross-channel image noise model: